Low oil pressure is something no one wants, but it happens more often that you think.

 Disconnect the unit and check the warning lamp or gauge reading.
-If the warning light remains on with the sending unit disconnected; there is probably a short to ground in the warning lamp circuit.
-Likewise, if there is no change in a gauge reading the problem is in the instrumentation not the engine.
-Bad sending units are quite common; so many technicians will replace the unit without checking anything else to see if that cures the problem.
+Because, if the warning light remains on with the sending unit disconnected; there is probably a short to ground, in the warning lamp circuit.
+Likewise, if there is no change in the gauge reading, the problem is, in the instrumentation, not the engine.
+Actually, bad sending units are quite common.
+That’s why, many technicians will replace the unit, without checking anything else, to see if that cures the problem.

 This approach might save you some time, but it is risky.
-Unless you measure pressure directly with a gauge attached to the engine; you have no way of knowing if pressure is within specifications or not.
-Most warning lamps won’t come on until you have dangerously low pressure (less than 4 or 5 lbs.).
-So, don’t assume the absence of a warning lamp means oil pressure is okay; especially if the engine is making any lifter or bearing noise.
+Because, unless you measure pressure directly, with a gauge attached to the engine; you have no way of knowing, if pressure is within specifications or not.
+Furthermore, most warning lamps won’t come on, until you have dangerously low pressure (less than 4 or 5 lbs.).
+So, don’t assume the absence of a warning lamp means oil pressure is okay; especially if the engine is making any, lifter or bearing noise.

-If a check reveals unusually low pressure readings; check the oil filter.
+If a check reveals unusually low oil pressure readings, check the oil filter.
 It is possible the oil filter might be clogged with gunk.
-Replace the oil filter and see if that makes a difference.
+Try replacing the oil filter and see if that makes a difference.

 Finally, Checking The Bottom End

 The next step would be to drop the oil pan and check the oil pump pickup screen.
-Check to see that the pickup tube is; properly mounted and positioned firmly attached to the oil pump (no leaks) and is not obstructed.
+Check to see that the pickup tube is, properly mounted and is; firmly attached to the oil pump (no leaks) and is not obstructed.

-If the pump appears to be okay; the next step would be to measure the rod and main bearing clearances.
-Check the clearances on the main bearing closest the pump (since this has the greatest effect on pressure); and clearances on the furthest rod bearing (since this will show the greatest wear).
+If the pump appears to be okay the next step would be to; measure the rod and main bearing clearances.
+Check the clearances on the main bearing closest the pump (since this has the greatest effect on pressure).
+Also, clearances on the furthest rod bearing, (since this will show the greatest wear).

-Worn crankshaft bearing will have to be replaced.
-But before you do so, carefully inspect and measure the crankshaft journals to check for wear; scoring, out-of-round and taper.
-You will have to regrind or replace a worn crankshaft.
+Consequently, worn crankshaft bearing will have to be replaced.
+But, before you do so, carefully inspect and measure the crankshaft journals; to check for wear, scoring, out-of-round and taper.
+Because, you may have to regrind or replace a worn crankshaft.